Cohomological Twisting of 2-Linearization and Extended TQFT: Twisting and 2-Linearization

+\begin{lemma} $\uispgpd$ is a symmetric monoidal bicategory. \end{lemma} \begin{proof} We note that the underlying spans and spans-of-spans which define the data of the symmetric monoidal bicategory $\uispgpd$ will be exactly those which appear in $\Span(\Gpd)$.
+We need only define the associated cocycle data and see that the axioms still hold.

-First, $\uispgpd$ is closed under composition of 1-morphisms if (\ref{eq:1mor-twisted-comp}) determines a 1-cocycle, namely $\alpha_1 \cdot \alpha_2 \cdot \theta_B$ is a functor from $(t_1 \downarrow s_2)$ into $U(1)$.
+Now, $\uispgpd$ is closed under composition of 1-morphisms if (\ref{eq:1mor-twisted-comp}) determines a 1-cocycle, namely $\alpha_1 \cdot \alpha_2 \cdot \theta_B$ is a functor from $(t_1 \downarrow s_2)$ into $U(1)$.
 Since $\alpha_1$ and $\alpha_2$ are functors, this follows precisely from the fact that $\theta_B$ is a 2-cocycle, so that the twisted multiplication remains associative.
 In the same way, (\ref{eq:2mor-twisted-comp}) determines an invariant function on objects of $(\tau \downarrow \sigma ')$ (that is, a 0-cocycle), since $\alpha_2$ is a 1-cocycle, so its coboundary is trivial.
-It remains to check that it satisfies the axioms of a 2-category.
-Composition in $\Span(\Gpd)$ has an associator isomorphism which is given by the universal property of the weak pullback.
-This isomorphism is simply a re-bracketing of the same elements, hence it preserves the cocycles, and induces an associator for composition of 1-morphisms in $\uispgpd$.
-A similar argument shows that composition of 2-morphisms is associative.

-The units of $\uispgpd$ are just the usual units in $\Span(\Gpd)$ with trivial cocycles (i.e. constant of value 1).
+Now, the structure morphisms (associator and unitors) for 1-morphism composition in $\uispgpd$ is just the same as those for $\Span(\Gpd)$, with the trivial cocycle (i.e. constant of value 1).
+This is because the cocycle given by the two composition orders is preserved by the canonical isomorphism between the composites, so the identity (\ref{eq:icocycondition}) holds with the trivial cocycle.
+(A similar argument shows that composition of 2-morphisms is associative and has identities).

-The fact that (\ref{eq:twisted-monoidal}) defines a monoidal product follows from the fact that the Cartesian product $\times$ on $\Gpd$ determines a monoidal product in $\Span(\Gpd)$, and multiplication is a monoid operation for $U(1)$.
+Similarly, the fact that (\ref{eq:twisted-monoidal}) defines a monoidal product follows from the fact that the Cartesian product $\times$ on $\Gpd$ determines a monoidal product in $\Span(\Gpd)$, and multiplication is a monoid operation for $U(1)$.
 The fact that this monoidal product is symmetric follows from the symmetry isomorphism from the universal property of $\times$ and commutativity of multiplication in $U(1)$.
 The monoidal unit is $(\catname{1},1)$, as can easily be verified. \end{proof}

 An obvious but important fact is: